 Customer-Centred Product Innovation

 Life insurance is no longer just about providing a safety net—it’s about offering multi-functional solutions aligning with customers’ financial goals.
 One of the biggest shifts in life insurance market trends is the increasing requirement for a life insurance policy that blends savings with protection.
-These hybrid policies can allow policyholders to accumulate wealth while ensuring their families remain financially secure.
+These types of life insurance policies can allow policyholders to accumulate wealth while ensuring their families remain financially secure.

 Additionally, the demand for customisation through rider options has grown significantly.
 Customers can now tailor their life insurance coverage with add-ons, such as critical illness cover or accidental death benefits, ensuring comprehensive financial security beyond a standard life insurance policy.
 This flexibility makes insurance policies more adaptable to individual needs and life stages.